 Employment gender gaps have continued to close in the strong post-pandemic labour market, driven by increased women’s workforce participation.
 Most gender gap indicators are currently at or near their lowest recorded levels.

-The gender gap in hours worked has fallen to 18.3% in May 2023.
+The gender gap in hours worked has slightly increased to 18.7% in July 2024.
 This indicator measures how patterns of full-, part- and over-time work lead to gender differences in total hours worked.
-The hours worked gap is the lowest on record, and its rate of closure has accelerated since the pandemic with increased women’s labour force participation.

-Female unemployment was 3.7% in September 2023, compared to 3.4% for males.
-However, female unemployment has tended to be lower than male in the recent labour market cycle, reflecting strong employment growth in several female-dominated industries.
+Female unemployment was 3.9% in July 2024, compared to 4.5% for males.
+Female unemployment has tended to be lower than male in the recent labour market cycle, reflecting strong employment growth in several female-dominated industries.

-Female labour market participation was 62.7% in September 2023, a record high level.
+Female labour market participation was 63.2% in July 2024, a new record high in its reading.
 Women’s participation has been steadily increasing for decades, but the increase accelerated in the tight post-pandemic labour market.
-The current gender participation gap of 8.3% is the lowest on record.
+The current gender participation gap of 8%.

-The share of female employees in full-time employment was 57.1% in September 2023, down slightly from a peak of 57.8% in June.
-The rate grew by approximately 3% during the current labour market cycle.
-With the rate of male full-time employment declining very slightly, the gender gap for full-time employment has narrowed to 23.7%.
+The share of female employees in full-time employment was 56.9% in July 2024, down slightly from a peak of 57.8% in June 2023.
+With the rate of male full-time employment declining very slightly, the gender gap for full-time employment has narrowed to 23.6%.

 The data in this factsheet are derived from various ABS labour surveys.
 Data is collected on a monthly, quarterly or biannual basis, and is typically released two or three months following the reference period.
 Ai Group Research & Economics will update this factsheet as new data is released.
 Refer to notes in the charts for links to the source data.